cshuptrine/nyckle-website-new/_posts/2022-10-09-whac-a-spammer-how-to-deal-with-bots.md

 title: Whac-a-Spammer - How to Deal with Bots on Your Site
 author: dan
 summary: Bots posting content to your site can be a scourge.
 Stay one step ahead of them with these tips, tools, and tricks.
-og_image: /blog/images/2022/whac-a-mole.jpeg
+image: /blog/images/2022/whac-a-mole.webp
-og_image_alt: Stop spammers from taking over your site
+image_alt: Stop spammers from taking over your site
-seo_description: Learn the tools, tips, and tricks to prevent bots from taking over your site.
+description: Learn the tools, tips, and tricks to prevent bots from taking over your site.
 stage: false
 ---